Bars - Squares - FilledView Our Alphabetical Recipe Index for Bars - Squares - Filled

 Very sweet.
 Not much "nutri" in these.
 Kids might like them, or squirrels.

 A classic re-visited.
-A sturdy oatmeal bar crust houses a fresh blueberry filling.
+A sturdy oatmeal bar crust is a caramely-crisp throe for a fresh blueberry filling.

 Oatmeal and caramel are natural partners.
 These make high, moist, buttery, bar/cookies that look pretty and taste ambrosial.

-Date squares may seem so yesteryear but frankly, between the goodness of dried dates, the wonders of tasty/healthy oatmeal, butter and brown sugar, they are state of the art baking.
+Date squares may seem so yesteryear but frankly, between the goodness of dried dates, the wonders of tasty/healthy oatmeal, butter and brown sugar, and a touch of orange, they are state of the art baking.
 Many foods are called comfort foods but this one has earned it halo.
-So darned good.
-Hey's when's the last time you made one?
-It's time.
-The touch of orange and vanilla freshen these up just a tad.
+When's the last time you made date squares?
+It's that time again.

 A Canadian treat - reportedly from Nanaimo, British Columbia but widely accepted, as are Canadian Butter Tarts, as a purely Canuck treat.
 It is a deep chocolate base, followed by silk custard and a satiny smooth finish of melted chocolate.
 No one can each just one.